Trustees and Staff

 J Anthony (Tony) Ford OBE (Chair)

-John has been a trustee since November 2011.
-His career has been in law, initially as a solicitor in South London.
-In 1992 he was appointed as a District Judge in an Inner London County Court, retiring from full-time work in 2010.
+John has been a trustee since 2011.
+After 20 years as a solicitor practising in South London he was appointed a District Judge in 1992.
 Latterly he assisted in the training, appraisal and mentoring of newly appointed judges, until his retirement from full time sitting in 2010.
 He has a longstanding interest in history and the arts, particularly music and theatre.
 In 1999/2000 he was a member of the opera panel of the Laurence Olivier Awards scheme.
-On a local level, he has been involved on behalf of his local community in considering and vetting all planning applications submitted to the local authority when necessary.
+He has also been involved on behalf of his local community in considering relevant planning applications and related matters and making representations to the local authority when necessary.
 Currently he works as a volunteer at Kew National Archives.

 Tessa has been a trustee since November 2011 and Chair since November 2020.
 She is a retired solicitor whose career took her from an international litigation practice in the City to running a renewable energy business in Cornwall.
-Most recently she has worked as a consultant advising on renewable energy projects.
+Most recently she worked as a consultant advising on renewable energy projects.
 Tessa works with the Chair of Idlewild Trust on monitoring Idlewild's investments and liaising with the Trust’s fund manager during the year.
-She is an accomplished amateur musician, having studied at the Royal College of Music, and enjoys chamber and choral music and opera.
-She is interested in garden history and is a volunteer guide at the Chelsea Physic Garden.
+She is an accomplished amateur musician, having studied the piano at the Royal College of Music, and enjoys chamber and choral music and opera.
+She is currently completing a research degree at Royal Birmingham Conservatoire.